 Maintaining this record for each of your media placements will allow you to have a thorough record of coverage you received along with a timeline and a broad overview of how it performed on platforms such as social media.
 Many other organizations also go on to track metrics such as traffic driven from the article, how well the article ranks on search engines for targeted keywords, and even whether the backlinks in the article are do-follow or no-follow.
 Customize this to your goals and objectives.

 Helpful PR Tools:

-There are many tools and softwares available that help make it easier to run a successful public relations campaign.
-Whether it’s assistance with researching and compiling media lists, tracking the success of coverage once it’s published or monitoring the news for mentions of your brand, here are a couple of the most important tools that we like to use.
+There are many tools and software available that help makes it easier to run a successful public relations campaign.
+Whether it’s assistance with researching and compiling media lists, tracking the success of coverage once it’s published, or monitoring the news for mentions of your brand, here are a couple of the most important tools that we like to use.
 You can also see our more comprehensive review of top PR tools here.